RussLongstaff/name-game/README.md

-# name-game
+# javascript-game
-A short JavaScript game
+A short JavaScript point and click room exploration game.

 ## Notes
 Located in notes.docx